CodyECSL/NerfGameDataApi/README.md

 # KingOfTheHill
+*NOTE: This project will eventually be renamed as to support multiple game types.*

 Node and Express JS server for a King of the Hill game type.
 This is designed for the DFW Nerf group.

 # Other Games Types